PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Automated Evaluation

 \subsubsection{Keyword Sequence}

-We evaluate quality on the following three aspects: phonetic similarity, keyword omission, and keyword modification.
-We evaluate phonetic similarity using our IPA-based contrastive model, which measures how closely the concatenated Korean keyword sequence resemble sound of the English target word.
+We evaluate quality on three aspects: phonetic similarity, keyword omission, and keyword modification.
+We evaluate phonetic similarity using our IPA-based contrastive model, which measures how closely the concatenated Korean keyword sequence resembles the phonetic form of the English word.

 We define keyword omission as the proportion of proposed keyword sequence that are missing from the generated verbal cue relative to the total keyword count.
 Since the mnemonic method depends on combining multiple keywords to approximate the target word, omitting even one can disrupt the intended phonetic connection.